Types of Divorce in California

 When a couple has made the decision to end their marriage, there are more options available to them than simply battling it out in divorce court.
 While litigation is definitely an option for settling a divorce, there are other options that are far more constructive, less expensive and less time consuming.
-If you are considering filing for divorce, we invite you to contact our office to schedule a consultation to discuss your options.
-Some of the options we can discuss with you include:
+If you are considering filing for divorce, we invite you to contact our Los Angeles divorce attorneys to schedule a consultation to discuss your options.

 - Divorce Mediation: During mediation you and your spouse will meet with a neutral mediator who will assist you in resolving the various issues of your divorce, such as child custody, child support, property division, and alimony.
 The mediator will not issue a ruling, but rather help foster communication between you and your ex and help you work through any differences so you're able to settle your divorce.
-Mediation is designed to be much less stressful and emotional draining than a divorce litigated in court, and is much more cost-effective than litigation.
+Mediation is designed to be much less stressful and emotional draining than a divorce litigated in court and is much more cost-effective than litigation.

 - Arbitration: During arbitration, an arbitrator is given the task of resolving the issues in a divorce instead of judge, however the arbitrator's role is very similar to that of a judge.
 Arbitration tends to be less formal than litigation, however arbitration is usually binding, which means an arbitrator's decision cannot be appealed.
 It should be mentioned that the parties can tell the arbitrator what rules they would like him or her to follow; they don't have that option in litigation.

-uncontested divorce is general term applied to any divorce in which the parties are able to amicably and without conflict resolve or settle their divorce.
+- Uncontested Divorce: Uncontested divorce is general term applied to any divorce in which the parties are able to amicably and without conflict resolve or settle their divorce.
 These kinds of proceedings are very similar to collaborative divorces.